Hoblirm/CppConsole/README.md

 buffer;
 ```

-and press Enter twice.
+Press Enter twice.
 As you can see, having commonly used headers and variables in the template can save you time.
 It is a good idea to give the predefined varaiables generic names such as 'now' to help you remember them in the future.

 Run on Existing Projects
 ========================